amolkharche13/stackstate-docs/setup/configure-stackstate/email-notifications.md

 ![image](https://github.com/user-attachments/assets/bfef3caf-19c2-47eb-bad9-38913afeb984)

-**Troubleshooting**:-
+### Troubleshooting
-1) If you encounter an error message when clicking the ▶️ TEST button, check the logs on your SMTP server, typically located under `/var/log/mail.log`.
+1. If you encounter an error message when clicking the ▶️ TEST button, check the logs on your SMTP server, typically located under `/var/log/mail.log`.
 You should find some clues to help resolve the issue.

 ![image](https://github.com/user-attachments/assets/85af37e9-86ec-4668-9cbf-d8430d07071c)

-2) If you encounter the _disconnect from unknown_ error message in the SMTP server logs, you will need to add the cluster node IP to the `main.cf` configuration file.
+2. If you encounter the _disconnect from unknown_ error message in the SMTP server logs, you will need to add the cluster node IP to the `main.cf` configuration file.

 ```
     postfix/smtpd[7635]: disconnect from unknown[165.232.178.159] ehlo=2 starttls=1 mail=1 rcpt=0/1 rset=1 quit=1 commands=6/7